gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/5_Documentation.rst

 Tutorial: Project documentation
 ********************************

+.. topic:: What this is about

   Radii projects can be documented in a number of ways.
 This tutorial will show you how to document a presentation by saving or recording it.
-Saving geometry and controls separately has proven a useful practice, they can be loaded into the viewer speratily later.
-Making the individual files smaller and quicker to save.
+  Saving geometry and controls separately has proven a useful practice since they can be loaded into the viewer speratily later.
+This makes the individual files smaller and quicker to save.

 Radii file diagram